 Buffalo is also home to both the Burchfield Penney Art Center and the Albright-Knox Art Gallery.
 The Burchfield Penney was specifically designed for patrons to interact with the displays; many regional artists are featured throughout the museum, including renowned watercolorist Charles E. Burchfield.
 Located right across the street is the Albright-Knox, an art gallery nationally recognized for its collection and long-standing dedication to modern art.
 If you’re into contemporary art, Hallwalls Contemporary Arts Center is located in Babeville, a rehabbed church turned event venue developed by none other than Ani DiFranco.

 Where to see shows

 I’ve seen many wonderful Broadway shows and musicals at Shea’s Performing Arts Center.
 My grandmother took me there to see Guys and Dolls when I was 10 and I’ve been a fan ever since.
-There’s also the Buffalo United Artists Theater, which is an off-Broadway performance center dedicated to showcasing LGBT artists, playwrights and performers.
+There’s also the Buffalo United Artists Theater, which is an off-Broadway performance center dedicated to showcasing LGBTQ artists, playwrights and performers.

 Where to wander

 In order to get a good feel for Buffalo’s diverse vibe and community, simply take a walk through the Elmwood Village and Allentown district.
 You’ll find plenty of boutiques, coffee shops, independent bookstores and restaurants to keep you busy for hours.
 Down by the waterfront, Lake Erie’s cool breeze will wash over you as you stroll along the water’s edge.
 Speaking of water, Buffalo is only a short drive to Niagara Falls—a natural wonder that can’t even be described in words.
 Add in all of the art and food festivals and special events that take place throughout the year, and the question quickly becomes “what not to do?”